Halime Zülal Zeren

 Halime Zülal Zeren (born 15 April 1995) is a Turkish female swimmer competing in freestyle and backstroke events.
 She is tall at 62 kg.
 Zeren holds national records in various disciplines and age categories.
 She swims for Fenerbahçe Swimming.

+Career

-Currently, Zeren is a student at Ohio State University, having previously swam at Işık High School in Istanbul.
+Zeren attended Ohio State University, having previously swam at Işık High School in Istanbul.

 At the 2013 Mediterranean Games in Mersin, Turkey, Zeren won two bronze medals and set three national records.

 She was very successful at the 2013 Islamic Solidarity Games held in Palembang, Indonesia by taking a total of six medals, five of them in gold.